-osmikon is the Research Gateway on Russia, East and Southeast Europe and offers interdisciplinary, academically relevant information and services on this region, such as bibliographical research, requests via wish lists or electronic publishing.
+osmikon is the research gateway to Central, Eastern, and Southeastern Europe and offers interdisciplinary, academically relevant information and services on this region, such as bibliographical research, requests via wish lists or electronic publishing.

 It also offers access to the services of the Specialised Information Service for Russian, East and Southeast European Studies (FID Ost) and replaces the previous regional portal Virtual Library of Eastern Europe (ViFaOst).
 More information is available under “About Us”.